Sahil-1010/Weighted_consensus/README.md

 ---

+## 👓 Measure Model Accuracy
-## To check clustering accuracy use the another notebook as `Weighted_consensus_accuracy` method is same
+To check clustering accuracy use the another notebook as `Weighted_consensus_accuracy` method is same

+---